fz172/fanfly/_posts/2024-03-01-trim_install.md

 On the top side of the skin, the standard length 3.2mm rivets did not fit, so I used the shortened ones that I previously modified.

-Then I clecoed the trim to elelvator to test striaghtness, did not see any problems there.
+Then I clecoed the trim to elevator to test straightness, did not see any problems there.
 After the test, I riveted the trim onto the elevator assembly.
 ![trim](/assets/img/20240301/trim.jpg)

 ## Video